RichEwin/Portfolio/week-one.md

 **Plans to achieve**

 - Attend workshops on debugging and TDD.
-- Work through a weekly challenge using objects and methods (Boris Bikes) collaboratively whilst adopting TDD.
+- Work through a weekly challenge using objects and methods collaboratively whilst adopting TDD.
-- Work through a weekend challenge (Airport) using objects and methods within a TDD environment.
+- Work through a weekend challenge using objects and methods within a TDD environment.
 - Pair daily on various challenges and ask my pairing partner for feedback at the end of each session.
-- Debug two Ruby programs (Boris Bikes and Airport) which will include multiple syntax and testing errors.
+- Debug two Ruby programs which will include multiple syntax and testing errors.
 - Research and understand encapsulation and SRP.
-Then use these principles in my programs (Boris Bikes and Airport).
+Then use these principles in my programs.

 **Daily Goals**